 Install in the cloud¶

-If you don’t have a (sub)domain already, you can get one from OVH, Gandi, 1&1 or any other domain name registrar.
+If you don’t have a domain name already, you can get one from OVH, Gandi, 1&1 or any other domain name registrar.
 You can get one for half a dollar per year.
-It is highly recommended to have a domain name, it’s much more friendly than an IP addresses!
+It is required to have a domain name to run eLabFTW.

 Create your droplet¶

 A proper subdomain is required.
 Subfolder install is not supported!

 Create an account on DigitalOcean.
 Use this referral link to have 100$ offered!